Bolete: Ecology

 Most boletes are mycorrhizal and are generally found in woodlands.
 There is also a parasitic bolete, Pseudoboletus parasiticus, which grows on Scleroderma citrinum.
 Another parasitic bolete is Buchwaldoboletus lignicola, which is a parasite to Phaeolus schweinitzii, the dyer's polypore.

 Satan's bolete (Rubroboletus satanas) is a very poisonous mushroom.

 Boletes are susceptible to infection by the fungus Hypomyces chrysospermus, also known as the bolete eater.

-Xerocomellus boletes are edible, but not highly prized.

 Edibility

 Many boletes, such as the porcini (Boletus edulis), are edible and considered a delicacy.
-However, other boletes, such as Suillus and Xerocomellus are considered edible, but not choice.
+However, other boletes, such as many Suillus and Xerocomellus are considered edible, but not choice.
 Some boletes, such as Caloboletus and Tylopilus are too bitter to eat.
 Other boletes, such as ones in the Rubroboletus genus, such as Satan's bolete (Rubroboletus satanas) are dangerously poisonous.
 Most poisonous boletes have red pores.
-Some boletes appear to be hallucinogenic bolete mushrooms.
-One known bolete species that might be hallucinogenic is Boletus manicus.
+Some boletes appear to be hallucinogenic.
+One such bolete is Boletus manicus.

+Xerocomellus diffractus is edible, but not highly prized.